CrossWars-Project/Documents-and-pitch/dev_guides/testing.md

 ```

 ### How to add a test:
 - Go into the tests folder and find the most relevant file for the tests we wish to write or create a new file.
+- Note: you MUST be in the tests folder.
+There is a conftest file that sets the env variable to testing which is what signals app/db.py to use the mock database.
 - Be sure to import pytest.
 - It is often a  good pattern to create a mock user or other mock object we can use in different tests.
-- For tests involving the database, use the mocked db in tests/mocks/mock_supabase.py
 - Define each test in the file with `def <test_name>`.
 - Use pytest’s assert statements to ensure expected behavior.
-- We can run a file of tests in our terminal with `pytest -v tests/<test_name>.py` or a specific test with `pytest -v -k <specific_test_name>`.
+- We can run a file of tests in our terminal with `pytest tests/<test_name>.py` or a specific test with `pytest -k <specific_test_name>`.
 - There is a job in CircleCI that enforces that we may not merge any code that does not pass any tests in the test folder.

 ## Frontend